 If you have questions about buying production insurance, the Fit Small Business forum is a great place to get your queries answered.
 You can also check out the answers to some frequently asked questions below to learn more.

-What’s the difference between short-term production insurance and annual insurance?
+What’s the difference between short-term production & annual insurance?

 Short-term production insurance policies provide coverage only for a particular project.
-A policy would cover projects of very short duration, including simple films that take a day to produce.
-Annual policies provide coverage for all projects completed throughout a year.
+Short-term policies cover projects of very short duration, like films that take a day to produce.
+Annual policies provide coverage for all projects completed throughout the year.
 Price differences between short-term policies and annual policies may be small, so get quotes for both.

 When do you pay premiums for production insurance?

 For most production insurance policies, premiums are typically due at the start of the project, when coverage is obtained.
-However, if you purchase an annual policy, it’s possible to pay in monthly installments after making an initial down payment typically equal to around 25 percent of the annual premium cost.
+However, if you purchase an annual policy, it’s possible to pay in monthly installments after making an initial down payment, typically equal to around 25% of the annual premium cost.

-If you are producing video, film, or music, you need entertainment insurance as well as a business owner’s policy.
-Shop for music insurance or film production insurance before beginning production to ensure you can secure financing and avoid losses in case something goes wrong.
+If you are producing video, film, or music, you need entertainment insurance to protect your company against potential losses.
+Shop for music insurance or film production insurance before beginning production to ensure you can secure financing.
 Bundled coverage can be the best approach to save money on entertainment insurance while ensuring you’re fully protected.

-The Hartford is a very well-established company that offers insurance for companies in the media and entertainment industries.
-If you’re engaged in entertainment production, you can use The Hartford to get coverage that meets your specific needs.
-Visit The Hartford today to get a quote and make sure you have the coverage you need.
+The Hartford is a well-established company that offers insurance for companies in the media and entertainment industries.
+If you’re engaged in entertainment production, you can use The Hartford to get coverage that meets your specific needs by filling out its simple online application.